 Pre-production: The director locks the necessary staff while we set the character design and test color moods for the entire production.
 We start getting an idea of what everything will look like.

 Production: The studio creates animation and background art, from keyframes to coloring.
 All this work is done digitally, mostly hand-drawn.
 If you are extra curious, we have shared parts of our production process through live streams on our YouTube channel.

 Post-production: We turn the sequential drawings into an actual animated video (this is called composition).
 Here, the final music file is needed since we need to match it together with the animated final video.
 At this stage, we also add effects or adapt colors if needed.

 Delivery: You get to see the final video.
 Necessary changes can be requested by using your allotted "revision time," or pay us for more if you want to upscale things.
 Of course, if we made a clear mistake (like typos in some background text), that is on us!
 After changes are made, you receive the final video without the watermark.

 Release: If requested, we will assist in marketing-related visuals providing high-quality stills or a video thumbnail.

 What should I provide for you to create my music video?

 Ultimately, we only need you to provide the final audio file to add to the video.
 But if that is in progress, a demo will work.
 Also, the lyrics in written format if there are any.

 Regarding the script, design requirements, or content in general, we can take suggestions as well.
-In a few cases, we have followed a strict idea from a musician regarding what they wanted to see.

 Mostly, we work with a concept, message, or even feelings.
 For example: "This song is about the importance of showing love to others consistently, and it needs a happy ending."
 Then, after listening to the song, we will bring you a suggestion.
 This process tends to bring the best results.